adhering/midl-website/pages/articles-of-association.md

 title: "Articles of Association"
 ---

-Below is a translated from the original Statuten of the MIDL Foundation in Dutch.
-The translation was produced by [DeepL](https://www.deepl.com/en/translator) and edited by Bram van Ginneken.
+'''Below is a translated from the original Statuten of the MIDL Foundation in Dutch.
+The translation was produced by [DeepL](https://www.deepl.com/en/translator) and edited by Bram van Ginneken.'''

 Today, September 19, 2019, appeared before me, Mr. Johannes Petrus Wilhelmus Victor Hopmans, notary established at Nijmegen: Bram vna Ginneken.
 The person appearing declared by this deed that he would set up a foundation and for that purpose established the following articles of association: